Bullying Intervention and Prevention Plans

 A. Reporting bullying or retaliation

 Reports of bullying or retaliation may be made by staff, students, parents, guardians, or others, and may be oral or written.
 Oral reports made by or to a staff member shall be recorded in writing by the teacher, bullying coordinator, and/or the principal.
 A school or district staff member is required to report immediately to the principal or designee any instance of bullying or retaliation the staff member becomes aware of or witnesses.
 Reports made by students, parents or guardians, or other individuals who are not school or district staff members, may be made anonymously.
 The Lynn Public Schools have a variety or reporting resources available to the school community.
-Including an Incident Reporting Form, an anonymous online reporting system linked to our website (www.lynnschools.org) and dedicated mailing address (90 Commercial Street, Lynn, MA 01905, with attention to Dennis Thompson, Assistant Director of Curriculum and Instruction-Health/PE).
+Including an Incident Reporting Form, an anonymous online reporting system linked to our website (www.lynnschools.org) and dedicated mailing address (100 Bennettl Street, Lynn, MA 01905, with attention to Michael Geary, Assistant Director of Health and Physical Education.

 Use of an Incident Reporting Form is not required as a condition of making a report.
 The school or district will: 1) include a copy of the Incident Reporting Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the school's main office, the counseling office, the school nurse's office, and other locations determined by the principal or designee; and 3) post it on the school's website.
 The Incident Reporting Form will be made available in the most prevalent languages(s) of origin of students and parents or guardians.